octet-stream/form-data/readme.md

 Returns an async iterator which allows to read the data from internal Readable stream using **for-await** syntax.
 Read the [async iteration proposal](https://github.com/tc39/proposal-async-iteration) for more info about async generator functions.

-## Related packages
+## Related links

-- [then-busboy](https://github.com/octet-stream/then-busboy) – Promise-based wrapper around Busboy.
+  - [then-busboy](https://github.com/octet-stream/then-busboy) is a promise-based wrapper around Busboy.
     Process multipart/form-data content and returns it as a single object.
     Will be helpful to handle your data on the server-side applications.
+  – [@octetstream/object-to-form-data](https://github.com/octet-stream/object-to-form-data) converts JavaScript object to FormData.
+  – [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) interface documentation on MDN